matthewbrookes/pyJack/readme.md

-This is a game of Blackjack made in Python using only the command shell.
-It is currently designed to be for single-player use.
+This is a game of Blackjack made in Python.
+There are two versions, a command line one as well as a graphical one.
+The latter requires pygame to function and you will not get far without it.